How to Brine and Roast Turkey with Homemade Gravy

 Drain the aromatics out and you’re left with possibly the most luscious sauce on the planet.
 Meanwhile, I suffered brain lapse and didn’t get a pic of the strained gravy by itself, so feel free to imagine.

-Slice up your glorious turkey, pour plenty of that savory au jus gravy onto the slices, and enjoy.
+Finally, Slice up your glorious turkey, pour plenty of that savory au jus gravy onto the slices, and enjoy.